JasperMC/MarktplaatsScraper/README.md

 # Marktplaats Scraper
 This script scrapes Marktplaats based on a search query and notifies the user of new listings via Pushover.

+Run the program by executing Main.py: python Main.py

 # Requirements
 Requires python (tested on v3) and some additional packages.
 In Command Prompt or Terminal run: pip install selenium python-pushover